wp-plugins/thecartpress/readme.txt

 *TheCartPress* is an eCommerce plugin for WordPress:

-Native integration with WordPress 3.0, taking advantage of new types of post and taxonomies defined in WordPress 3.0, like WordPress Media Manager and all other WordPress funcionalities.
+Native integration with WordPress 3.0, taking advantage of new types of post and taxonomies defined in the 3.0 version.

-Image galleries, video gallery... and much more in your product descriptions.
+Image galleries, video galleries... and much more in your product descriptions.

+WordPress Media Manager and all other WordPress funcionalities.

 Powerful widgets to enhance and customize your themes.
 TheCartPress is distributed with many widgets that help you to create a professional store.
 For example, shopping cart, catalog menus, products reviews, etc.